Apodemus uralensis cimrmani: Habitat and distribution

 Apodemus microps cimrmani inhabits a small and isolated geographic area in northwestern Bohemia, Czech Republic, centerd around the town of Žatec.
 This population occupies a territory of about 25 km by 20 km, bounded by natural geographic features: the Doupovské hory Mountains to the west, the wooded landscapes of the Rakovnická pahorkatina Highland to the south and southeast, and likely the Ohře River to the north.
-The subspecies grows in a specific ecological niche characterized by low-lying, agricultural landscapes with minimal forest cover.
+The subspecies occupies a specific ecological niche characterized by low-lying, agricultural landscapes with minimal forest cover.
 Its habitat primarily consists of field edges and banks covered with grasses and various herbaceous vegetation.
 These areas are predominantly agricultural, intensively cultivated with cereals and sugar beet being the main crops.

 The elevation range for this mouse is relatively narrow, typically between 220–300 metres above sea level, with only one documented location (Mašťov) reaching up to 375 metres.
 This region experiences a distinctly dry climate with annual precipitation below 450 mm in core areas and between 450–500 mm in marginal localities.
 The climate features mild winters and moderately warm summers, with average monthly temperatures in Podbořany (a core habitat area) of −2.5 °C in January, 17.8°C in July, and 7.7°C in October, yielding an annual average of 7.8°C. The soil composition throughout the habitat is predominantly black or brown, deep and fertile, supporting the intensive agricultural production that characterizes the region.
 Most of the area consists of large, open fields with minimal forest cover.

 This isolated population is distant from other known pygmy field mouse populations, separated by approximately 190 km from the nearest populations in southwestern Poland and 230 km from southern Moravian populations.
 The origin of this isolated population remains unclear, with possible explanations including long-distance migration, relictual occurrence (surviving in this specific area while disappearing from surrounding regions), or isolation since the Boreal period (roughly 9,000 to 7,500 years ago).